Unbiased Guide to Carpet Tiles

 Where to buy carpet tiles

 What about online?
 I often don’t recommend online for flooring, but for carpet tiles, you can simply enter your square footage and the online stores know exactly how many tiles to send you.
 It’s as easy as buying shoes.
+Even Amazon has a good selection of carpet tiles (click here to check it out!)

 How many carpet tiles do I need to buy?